qtile/qtile/docs/manual/config/index.rst

              fontsize=12,
              padding=3)
       - Default settings for bar widgets.
+    * - reconfigure_screens
+      - True
+      - Controls whether or not to automatically reconfigure screens when there are changes in randr output configuration.
     * - wmname
       - "LG3D"
       - Gasp!
 We're lying here.
 In fact, nobody really uses or cares